 By all national and international standards Ord is rural and small nested in a lower density rural region.
-The nearest larger city is Grand Island (now a small metro with just over 50,000 residents) to the south roughly 60 to 90 minutes by highway and motor vehicle.
+The nearest larger city is Grand Island (now a small metro with just over 50,000 residents) to the south, roughly 60 to 90 minutes by highway and motor vehicle.
 There are two critical considerations central to the Ord story with respect to Ord the Community: First, the community of Ord is actually much larger than its population of 2,076 estimated by the Census Bureau in 2019.
 Ord is the hub within a much larger socio-economic region based on consumer, workforce, and other indicators of close economic and social interaction.
 Second, there is growing evidence that Ord's success has both expanded its regional footprint and contributed to growing a stronger region.
 The ethanol complex, heath care system and the decision to make gap financing available county-wide are examples of this regional commitment to development.
-In turn the stronger regional economy is contributing to Ord's success in terms of overall economic activity, labor force and consumer base.
+In turn, the stronger regional economy is contributing to Ord's success in terms of overall economic activity, labor force and consumer base.

-We have curated a separate paper - Defining Ord the Community - that provides a much deeper explanation into Ord and its regional community (Due out in the fall of 2020.)
+We have curated a separate paper - Defining Ord and Its Economy - that provides a much deeper explanation into Ord and its regional community.
+You can find it and other Ord-related papers in our website's resource library.